Struggling with Playwright assertions? You're not alone. Let's dive into this crucial part of test automation and make it crystal clear.

 Now go forth and assert with confidence.
 Your tests will thank you.

 Want to take your Playwright skills to the next level?
-Check out the SDET with Playwright course.
+Check out the Playwright UI Testing Mastery program.
 It's got everything you need to become a Playwright pro, including a deep dive into assertions and much more.